PatrickTHayes/liri-node-app/README.md

 Instructions -
 to get last 20 tweets from KdurantAlias: node liri.js my-tweets
     This is a spoof account.
-Keys for this account are included for ease of use. if you wanted to make this a personal app, you just have to replace the keys if you wanted to then share that app but not have people see your keys you could us the keys.js file load the keys into liri. then use them but not store them on your open repositories. the line to load said keys has been commented out in line 1 of liri.js you will still have to overwrite with your own in the tweet function (line 84-87)
+Keys for this account are included for ease of use. if you wanted to make this a personal app, you just have to replace the keys in the keys.js file you will still have to overwrite with your own in the tweet function (line 84-87)

 to get movie information: node liri.js movie-this <your> <movie> <title> <here>